lucasb-eyer/go-colorful/README.md

 - **Hex RGB:** The "internet" color format, as in #FF00FF.
 - **Linear RGB:** See [gamma correct rendering](http://www.sjbrown.co.uk/2004/05/14/gamma-correct-rendering/).
 - **CIE-XYZ:** CIE's standard color space, almost in [0..1].
+- **CIE-xyY:** encodes chromacity in x and y and luminance in Y, all in [0..1]
 - **CIE-L\*a\*b\*:** A *perceptually uniform* color space, i.e. distances are meaningful.
 L\* in [0..1] and a\*, b\* almost in [-1..1].
 - **CIE-L\*u\*v\*:** Very similar to CIE-L\*a\*b\*, there is [no consensus](http://en.wikipedia.org/wiki/CIELUV#Historical_background) on which one is "better".
 - **CIE-L\*C\*h° (HCL):** This is generally the [most useful](http://vis4.net/blog/posts/avoid-equidistant-hsv-colors/) one; CIE-L\*a\*b\* space in polar coordinates, i.e. a *better* HSV.
 H° is in [0..360], C\* almost in [-1..1] and L\* as in CIE-L\*a\*b\*.

-For the colorspaces where it makes sense (XYZ, Lab), the [D65](http://en.wikipedia.org/wiki/Illuminant_D65) is used as reference white by default but methods for using your own reference white are provided.
+For the colorspaces where it makes sense (XYZ, Lab, Luv, HCl), the [D65](http://en.wikipedia.org/wiki/Illuminant_D65) is used as reference white by default but methods for using your own reference white are provided.